compose-spec/compose-spec/05-services.md

   - Absolute path.

 Service denoted by `service` MUST be present in the identified referenced Compose file.
-Compose implementations MUST return an error if:
+Compose returns an error if:

 - Service denoted by `service` was not found
 - Compose file denoted by `file` was not found